RedHatNordicsSA/ansible-roadshow/labs/lab-0/README.md

 The NGINX server is responsible for balancing the load between the two backend servers.
 The backends are implemented using wildfly swarm, run as a simple java application.

-1. In order to prepare for the labs, open a command
+1. Log-on to the Ansible Tower / Control server.

-Clone the lab files to your drive:
-1. Navigate to a location of your choice.
+2. Navigate to a location of your choice.
-2. Use the command *git clone https://github.com/mglantz/ansible-roadshow.git* to pull the code to your computer.
+3. Use the command *git clone https://github.com/mglantz/ansible-roadshow.git* to pull the code to the server.
-3. $LAB_DIR will refer to the root of the cloned repository*.
+4. $LAB_DIR will refer to the root of the cloned repository*.

 Create an empty dir, where you will do your assignments.
 This dir will be refered to as $WORK_DIR, suggestion is that you export $WORK_DIR as a variable in your shell.
 So, for example:
 ```